 Protesting is a fundamental expression of democracy.
 But our right to freedom of expression is under attack by a few politicians in the Ohio General Assembly.

-We're fighting against two key attacks on our rights -- House Bill 109 and Senate Bill 185.
+We are continuing to fight attacks on our rights, including multiple bills in the most recent legislative session -- House Bill 109 and Senate Bill 185.

-House Bill 109 would change five key things here in Ohio:
+House Bill 109 proposed five key things here in Ohio: